 - Donâ€™t let food rot in the fridge.

-Housekeeping staff tidies common areas, but only the basics.
+Housekeeping staff tidy common areas, but only the basics.
+You and your neighbours are all responsible for keeping these areas clean and tidy.
 Leaving a large mess might result in your floor being charged for the cleanup.

 Talk it out

 Respect for others is the guiding principle of residence contracts, which all residents agree to before moving in.
 For questions, or if you feel disrespected, contact your Residence Advisor.
-He or she will try to help resolve the situation.
-In the end, a little Aretha goes a long way.
+They are there to help resolve these sorts of situations.
+Remember, a little Aretha goes a long way.